huyvohcmc/coursera-dsa/README.md

 ## Contributing

-If you have tips to improve something e.g. README, code refactoring, etc., don't hesitate to create a pull request.
+If you have tips to improve something e.g. README, better solutions, code refactoring, etc., don't hesitate to create a pull request.